a-asaria/data-science/2503-Ruben-Amorim-Sentiment-Analysis/README.md

-# How happy are r/reddevils with new manager Ruben Amorim?
+# How happy are r/reddevils users with new manager Ruben Amorim?